For a child, the loss of a parent is the loss of memory itself. Svetlana Alexievich

 When your last parent dies, you regret what you didn’t say and didn’t do.
 You regret what you did say and did do.
 You miss the phone calls, texts and emails that sometimes came too often when they were alive and desperately wish for just one more now that they are both gone.

-When your last parent dies, you think “I must ask Mom what she thinks of that book …” or “I need to send Dad that article …”, only to realize as you grab for your phone or laptop that the person you want to call or email has been dead for almost five or almost seventeen years.
+When your last parent dies, you think “I must ask Mom what she thinks of that book …” or “I need to send Dad that article …”, only to realize as you grab for your phone or laptop that the person you want to call or email has been dead for almost nine or almost twenty-one years.

 When your last parent dies …